JvanKatwijk/qt-dab/README.md

 on the list.

-Different from previous versions is that now some information, previously shown on the "technical data" widger is now shown on the main widget.
+Different from previous versions is that now some information, previously shown on the "technical data" widget is now shown on the main widget.

 Some data on the selected service - if any - is to be found on a separate widget.
 This widget will show where the data for the